Lentils Fertility & Soil

 Lentil grown without the addition of phosphorus fertilizer had lower grain yield compared to lentil that received fertilizer amendments (fig. 3) (Holzapfel et al., unpublished)

-While lentil yield can be low compared to other pulse crops, the return on investment can still be comparable to its pulse crop counterparts due partly to its lower nutrient demand and record-high market prices in recent years (Statistics Canada, 2025).
+While lentil yield can be lower than that of other pulse crops, the return on investment can still be comparable to those of other pulse crops, partly due to its lower nutrient demand and record-high market prices in recent years (Statistics Canada, 2025).

 Fig. 3: Lentil seed yield response to varying rates of P fertilizer application.
 Responses occurred at each site, with the responses at Indian Head in both years being linearly significant (Holzapfel et al., unpublished).